+What’s the difference between inline skates and rollerblades?
 There’s no significant difference between inline skates and rollerblades.
-However, the key difference is, while inline skates are the common name for all types of skates with wheels in a straight line, rollerblades are a specific type of inline skates produced by the Rollerblades skates brand.
+However, the key difference is while inline skates are the common name for all types of skates with wheels in a straight line, rollerblades are a specific type of inline skate produced by the Rollerblades skates brand.

 I hope you’ll find this article helpful.
 Happy rollerblading!

 Inline Skating Brands | Best Brands for Rollerblading